Bread roll

+Regional variations

 Europe

-Rolls are common in Eastern, Northern, and Western Europe.
-Even in the same languages rolls are known by a variety of names.
+Rolls are common throughout Europe.
+Even in the same languages, rolls are known by a variety of names.
 Some European languages have many local and dialectal terms for bread rolls.
 These include German language diminutives of Brot (bread) in most of western and central Germany (where they are called Brötchen) and in Switzerland (where they are called Brötli).
-Other German language terms include Rundstück ("round piece") in Hamburg and Schleswig-Holstein; Semmel in Austria and southern Bavaria; Weck in much of Baden-Württemberg, Franconia and Saarland; Schrippe in Berlin and parts of Brandenburg.
+Other German language terms include Rundstück ("round piece") in Hamburg and Schleswig-Holstein; Weckerl or more specific Semmel in Austria, Saxony and southern Bavaria; Weck and Weckle in much of Baden-Württemberg, Franconia and Saarland; Schrippe in Berlin and parts of Brandenburg.
 Some of these names reappear in other European languages as well, for example as zsemle in Hungarian, or rundstykker ("round pieces") in Danish and Norwegian.